 Amazon’s ‘Middleman’ Defense

 The toddler’s mother in the Texas case bought a knockoff Apple TV remote from a third-party vendor on Amazon.
 After the battery burned her daughter, she sought to find out who was behind the Amazon storefront.
-She discovered it was run by a company out of Shenzhen, China.
+She discovered a company ran it out of Shenzhen, China.
 Neither the mother nor Amazon has been able to locate that company.

 Lawyers for the child’s mother have argued that Amazon is liable for the defective product and should remove it since the site serves the same function as a brick-and-mortar retail store.
 Such physical stores are typically held liable for injuries caused by defective products if they fail to keep those items off consumers’ hands.